 Freeze frame that image.
 What a beautiful start to the day!

 Or it could be the universe saying, Ummm, helllllo?
 You’re doinnnng it wronnnng.

 Here we are, smack dab in the middle of chaos and transition, and once again, communities with disabilities are being left behind.
 The effort to ensure that inclusion is a priority in our daily lives has required diligence, consistency, and steadfast determination by those in communities of disabilities and the people who advocate alongside them.

 Organizations’ resources were rapidly stretched thin as they rushed to transition to virtual meeting platforms for webinars, presentations, and collaboration.
 In that process, many of them completely overlooked the needs of people with disclosed and undisclosed disabilities.
 Every single day people struggle with getting access to important content related to education, business, and news.
-Since COVID-19 and the stay-at-home orders across the country, those scenarios have multiplied enormously, and individuals are either forgotten entirely or saddled with poor-quality accommodation options.

 It is imperative; it is not optional

 Your virtual meetings, webinars, presentations, and collaborations need to include accurate, dependable, and high-quality live captioning, also called CART (Communications Access Realtime Translation), by professionals trained to provide this service.
 It serves all involved, those with and without disabilities.
 It is not a question of, “Should we have captioning?”
 It is the resounding question, “How do we provide captioning to ensure our content is accessible to all?”